mjfwalsh/lemmini/README.md

 * fullscreen mode including native fullscreen on Mac, and
 * granular window resizing (Mac only).

-It also also adds the following keyboard shortcuts:
+It also adds the following keyboard shortcuts:
 * `Esc` to exit fullscreen mode
 * `r` to restart a level

-### Compelling from source
+### Compiling from source

 #### Mac